jesus7110/edex-lab/README.md

-# EdexLab - AI-Powered Learning Platform
+# EdexLab - AI-Powered Learning Platform --testing

 An intelligent, personalized learning platform that adapts to each student's needs and learning style.